• Skip to primary navigation

 • Sauté shallots and garlic.
 Add 3-5 tablespoons of olive oil on the wok and heat on high.
 Add shallots and garlic on high heat until very brown, fragrant, and crispy.

-• Mix in the rice and sauces.
+• Mix in the rice, sauce, vegetables and meat.
 Then turn off the heat and mix in the rice, soy sauce, fish sauce, and 1 tablespoon of chicken powder.
+Lastly, add in the vegetables and meat and mix.

 • Serve with fried egg, sriracha, and enjoy!